theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/report.md

 There’s just an additional `tanh` that squashes the output a bit.
 The gating mechanism is what allows GRUs to explicitly model long-term dependencies.
 By learning the parameters for its gates, the network learns how its memory should behave.

 ### Benchmark
 The `Mode` methodology is used as the benchmark model for the last number prediction in a certain sequence.
 For this, we simply find the mode in a given sequence, and that will be our guess for the last term in the sequence.
-The Mode Benchmark (implemented in R) seen on the competiton [leaderboard](https://www.kaggle.com/c/integer-sequence-learning/leaderboard "Click to check") has an accuracy of `0.05746`.
+The Mode Benchmark (implemented in R) seen on the competiton [leaderboard](https://www.kaggle.com/c/integer-sequence-learning/leaderboard "Click to check")[^fn10] has an accuracy of `0.05746`.

 ```r
 Mode <- function(x) {